Poyen-Chen/TW-Porsche/README.md

 - `qa_pairs_pos_only.json`: pairs dataset with (anchor, positive)
 - `docs/`: contain additional Porsche documents we use other than web scraping to store in our vector database

-In the case of having enough computational resources, you could run the file `local_pipeline.py` and `loca_pipeline_pretrained.py` to compare fine-tuning result, respectively.
-Specifically, if you accelerate it with Nvidia H100 GPU (the resource from our cluster in RWTH Aachen) for instance, it takes around 2 minutes to get the result.

 Due to limited computational resources, most of our work are done in Colab/Kaggle notebook as below:

 - `get_data_from_web.ipynb`: web scraping to collect dataset